jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_derivestartfrom.md

   // If the next immediate start is now or in the future, return it. if (_nextImmediateStart >= _mustStartAtOrAfter) return _nextImmediateStart;

-  // The amount of seconds since the `_mustStartAtOrAfter` time that results in a start time that might satisfy the specified constraints. uint256 _timeFromImmediateStartMultiple = (_mustStartAtOrAfter - _nextImmediateStart) %
+  // The amount of seconds since the `_mustStartAtOrAfter` time which results in a start time that might satisfy the specified constraints. uint256 _timeFromImmediateStartMultiple = (_mustStartAtOrAfter - _nextImmediateStart) %
     _baseFundingCycle.duration;

   // A reference to the first possible start timestamp. start = _mustStartAtOrAfter - _timeFromImmediateStartMultiple;